DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

 ![alt text](assets\IMG7.PNG)

 - Worst risk that can happen is someone dying
-- when evaluating a proiject, which risks do you escalate, mitigate, etc?
+- when evaluating a project, which risks do you escalate, mitigate, etc?
 - e.g. anything medium or below we just monitor

 ### Financial Risks